One cannot neglect to mention David Payne when researching Papua New Guinea's canoes.

 In 2017, David joined British and Australian anthropologists working in Southern Papua New-Guinea, researching cultural traditions along the south coast and offshore in the Louisiade Archipelago.
 His job was to document the canoes used in that area and to produce technical drawings of them.

-When I first put my eyes on his exquisite drawings, I immediately made a connection to those of Francois-Edmond Paris, French Admiral and naval engineer known for his extensive sketches and studies of boats and canoes during voyages on his ships like l' Astrolabe and La Favorite.
+Edmond Paris, French Admiral and naval engineer, known for his extensive sketches and studies of boats and canoes during voyages on his ships, like l' Astrolabe and La Favorite.

 I was also thinking of Jules Dumont d'Urville, another French explorer and naval officer who explored the South and Western Pacific around 1825, leaving us with many canoe drawings.